La Floresta, Quito

 La Floresta is an electoral parish (parroquia electoral urbana) or district of Quito, the capital city of Ecuador.
 The parish was established as a result of the October 2006 political elections when the city was divided into 19 urban electoral parishes.

+La Floresta is also an emblematic and cultural neighborhood of Quito, funded in 1917 as a "Garden City".
+It has over 100 houses classified as National Heritage.
+It is now part of Administración Zonal La Mariscal.